charlie watts parker quoteQuotes

 ROLLING STONES QUOTES -Charlie Watts on jazzman Charlie Parker: “I didn’t know what…”

-If you like this please consider supporting the site.
-Your donation helps to do what I do.
+If you like this, please consider making a donation with PayPal.
+From as little as $5, your support helps to do what I do and pay for its maintenance costs.
 Thank you! *Donate here

-Charlie Watts on jazzman Charlie Parker:
+Charlie Watts on jazzman Charlie Parker

 “I didn’t know what the hell Charlie Parker was playing … I just liked the way he played.”